SV9105 – Philosophy of social science

-Examination takes place after you have attended the second semester of the course.
-The essay is to be submitted through Inspera.
+- can only be handed in after you have attended the second semester of the course.

-- Minimum 4000 words, maximum 8000 words.
+- must be between 4000-8000 words.
 Cover page, abstract, illustrations and list of references come in addition.

-- Times New Roman, font size 12, and a line and paragraph spacing of 1.5.
+- must have Times New Roman, font size 12, and a line and paragraph spacing of 1.5.